DNSBelgium/rdap/README.md

 ## robots.txt
 By default, when using WebConfig the library will return a robots.txt to prevent the service being crawled by robots.
 If you want to disable this, then extend WebConfig override the addResourceHandlers to add nothing.

+# Upgrading from 2.0.x to 3.x
+From version 3.x the library requires Java 17.

 # Upgrading from 1.1.0 to 2.0.x
 A lot of unused classes and dependencies are removed.